-Biopower: Foucault and Beyond, co-edited with Nicolae Morar, manuscript in final revision stages, under contract with the University of Chicago Press, 2014.
+Biopower: Foucault and Beyond, co-edited with Nicolae Morar, The University of Chicago Press, forthcoming, 2015.

-The Way of Nature and the Way of Grace: Philosophical Footholds on Terrence Malick's Tree of Life, co-edited with Jonathan Beever, completed manuscript under contract with Northwestern University Press.
+The Way of Nature and the Way of Grace: Philosophical Footholds on Terrence Malick's Tree of Life, co-edited with Jonathan Beever, Northwestern University Press, forthcoming, 2016.

 Between Foucault and Derrida, co-edited with Yubraj Aryal and Nicolae Morar, under contract with Edinburgh University Press.